How To Live On Very Little Money: Extreme Frugality

 Well, every penny counts when it comes to cutting corners.

-People who build wealth consider even saving cents.
+People who build wealth consider saving cents.

 With this outlook, you definitely can save money on a teeny-tiny budget too.